Methodology and Acknowledgments

 Poverty estimates came from the Census Bureau's Small Area Income and Poverty Estimates (SAIPE) program.
 The program does not use direct counts or estimates from sample surveys, as these methods would not provide sufficient data for all counties.
 Instead, a model based on estimates of income or poverty from the Annual Social and Economic Supplement (ASEC) to the Current Population Survey (CPS) is used to develop estimates for all states and counties.

 Chronic Obstructive Pulmonary Disease, Cardiovascular Disease, Asthma and Diabetes.
-In 2015, the Behavioral Risk Factor Surveillance System (BRFSS) survey found that approximately 21.6 million (8.9 percent) of adults residing in the United States and 8.5 percent of children from thirty states and Washington, D.C., reported currently having asthma.
-Among adults in the Unites States in 2015, 15.5 million (6.3 percent) had ever been diagnosed with chronic obstructive pulmonary disease (COPD), 20.4 million (8.4 percent) had ever been diagnosed with cardiovascular disease, and 25.6 million (10.4 percent) had ever been diagnosed with diabetes.
+In 2017, the Behavioral Risk Factor Surveillance System (BRFSS) survey found that approximately 22.5 million (9.2 percent) of adults residing in the United States and 7.9 percent of children from 27 states and Washington D.C. reported currently having asthma.
+Among adults in the United States in 2017, 16.3 million (6.6 percent) had ever been diagnosed with chronic obstructive pulmonary disease (COPD), 21.1 million (8.3 percent) had ever been diagnosed with cardiovascular disease, and 27.0 million (9.0 percent) had ever been diagnosed with diabetes.

 The prevalence estimate for pediatric asthma is calculated for those younger than 18 years.
-Local area prevalence of pediatric asthma is estimated by applying 2015 state prevalence rates, or if not available, the national rate from the BRFSS to pediatric county-level resident populations obtained from the U.S. Census Bureau web site.
-Pediatric asthma data from the 2015 BRFSS were available for thirty states and Washington D.C., from the 2014 BRFSS for seven states, from the 2013 BRFSS for one state, from the 2012 BRFSS for two states, from the 2011 BRFSS for one state, and national data were used for the nine states that had no data available.
+Local area prevalence of pediatric asthma is estimated by applying 2017 state prevalence rates, or, if not available, the national rate from the BRFSS to pediatric county-level resident populations obtained from the U.S. Census Bureau website.
+Pediatric asthma data from the 2017 BRFSS were available for 27 states and Washington D.C., from the 2016 BRFSS for four states, from the 2015 BRFSS for three states, from the 2014 BRFSS for five states, from the 2012 BRFSS for two states, from the 2011 BRFSS for one state, and national data were used for the eight states2 that had no data available.
 Data from earlier years were not used due to changes in the 2011 survey methodology.

 The prevalence estimate for COPD, cardiovascular disease, adult asthma and diabetes is calculated for those aged 18-44 years, 45-64 years and 65 years and older.
-Local area prevalence for these diseases is estimated by applying age-specific state prevalence rates from the 2015 BRFSS to age-specific county-level resident populations obtained from the U.S. Census Bureau web site.
+Local area prevalence for these diseases is estimated by applying age-specific state prevalence rates from the 2017 BRFSS to age-specific county-level resident populations obtained from the U.S. Census Bureau website.
 Cardiovascular disease included ever having been diagnosed with a heart attack, angina or coronary heart disease, or stroke.

-Local area incidence of lung cancer is estimated by applying 2013 age-adjusted and sex-specific incidence rates to 2015 county populations obtained from the U.S. Census Bureau.
+Local area incidence of lung cancer is estimated by applying 2015 age-adjusted and sex-specific incidence rates to 2017 county populations obtained from the U.S. Census Bureau.
 Thereafter, the incidence estimates for each county within a state are summed to determine overall incidence.
-Estimates for Nevada are based on 2010 rates.

 Additionally, a major limitation of the BRFSS is that the information collected represents self-reports of medically diagnosed conditions, which may underestimate disease prevalence since not all individuals with these conditions have been properly diagnosed.
 However, the BRFSS is the best available source for information on the magnitude of chronic disease at the state level.
 The conditions covered in the survey may vary considerably in the accuracy and completeness with which they are reported.